-As much as I despise having to write this, I’ve since come to terms with my wife’s suggestion.
+As much as I despise having to type this, I’ve since come to terms with my wife’s suggestion.
 When I first told her of my assignment in the Arctic, she refused to let me leave.
 With time, she came to accept it, under one condition of course.
-She wanted me to keep this journal while I’m out there.
+She wanted me to keep this log while I’m out there.
 If I’m going to be stuck with a bunch of guys in an outpost for one month for what she calls ‘a total sausage fest’, she wants me to have something I can share my feelings with.
 She’s convinced that none of my fellow employees will be open for any personal discussion, and that bottling up my feelings will cause me to have a mental breakdown.
 I can be alone for weeks and not be bothered one bit, but there’s no convincing her of that.
 Any effort I put forth at this point would be fruitless.

 I apologize for the long explanation, but that’s just how I am.
 If I end up going off on some tangent, hope that I catch myself before writing pages of irrelevant information.
 Wait a minute, why am I writing like this, like someone is going to read this?
 I hope no one ever reads this load of trash.
 I’m just keeping my promise to my wife so she can stay happy.
-If anyone every does read this, I hope they enjoy the ramblings of bland man.
+If anyone ever does read this, I hope they enjoy the ramblings of a blind man.

 I’m taking one last look over the shop from my office window.
 Everyone’s left already, and I’ve just been killing time at my computer.
 I better turn off all the lights so my boss doesn’t fire me for running up the electric bill.

 As I had been hoping, I slept through almost the entire flight yesterday.
 As soon as the plane took off, I took my NyQuil and waited for it to put me out.
-Before I feel asleep, I had someone sit in the vacant seat next to me.
-I was so tempted to ask him to move, but decided to keep my mouth shut.
+Before I fell asleep, I had someone sit in the vacant seat next to me.
+I was so tempted to ask him to move but decided to keep my mouth shut.
 If I managed to piss this guy off, I would still be stuck in the same building as him for the next month.
 That wouldn’t end well.

 Nothing but white… I don’t know why I was surprised.
 I acted as if I had expected to see rolling plains or grassy hills.
 Instead, I was met with a barren white landscape as far as the eye could see.
 Of course, there was a small one-story building a short distance off.
 A radar dish barely taller than the roofline stood next to it on a rusty steel structure.
 I felt pity for whoever had to work that miserable place.